junjie167/junjie167/README.md

-# Hi there,  my name is Jun Jie
+# Hi there 👋,  my name is Jun Jie

-- 👨‍🎓 A year 3 undergraduate student studying Software Engineering in Singapore Institute of Technology (SIT)
+- 👨‍🎓 Graduated with a Bachelor's degree in Software Engineering.
+(SIT)
 - 📫 How to reach me **gohjunjie72@gmail.com**

 <h3 align="left">Connect with me:</h3>